 - Traumatic Brain Injuries

-As previously mentioned, you may also request English learner supports on the ACT if you are a non-native English speaker.
+As previously mentioned, non-native English speakers may also request English learner support on the ACT.
 You'll need to meet one or more of the following in order to qualify for special language support on the test:

 - Trouble speaking, reading, writing, or understanding English